softlayer/githubio_source/content/article/catalog.md

 Every item will need a priceId when ordering, even the Zero cost items.

+>*NOTE* Price Ids can change from time to time.
+It is important to look up items by their KEYNAME, and use that to find the proper price ID before placing an order.

 ### Capacity Restrictions

 Some prices might have a [capacityRestrictionType](/reference/datatypes/SoftLayer_Product_Item_Price/#capacityrestrictiontype) set, in which case that price would only be valid for items that are >= [capacityRestrictionMinimum](/reference/datatypes/SoftLayer_Product_Item_Price/#capacityrestrictionminimum) and <= [capacityRestrictionMaximum](reference/datatypes/SoftLayer_Product_Item_Price/#capacityrestrictionmaximum).